Clive Griffiths (rugby): International rugby union career

 He represented the Barbarians and on the international scene he was capped once against England in his last match for Wales on 17 March 1979.
 After winning his Wales B cap he was selected on the bench three times previously during the 1979 Five Nations but was an unused replacement.

 Rugby league club career

-On 16 August 1979 he switched codes signing for St. Helens rugby league club for a world record £27,000 (based on increases in average earnings, this would be approximately £183,200 in 2015), and making his début in the 28–16 defeat by Widnes in the first round of the 1979 Lancashire County Cup at Knowsley Road, Eccleston, St Helens on Sunday 19 August 1979.
+On 16 August 1979 he switched codes signing for St. Helens rugby league club for a world record £27,000 (based on increases in average earnings, this would be approximately £183,200 in 2015), and making his début in the 28–16 defeat by Widnes in the first round of the 1979 Lancashire Cup at Knowsley Road, Eccleston, St Helens on Sunday 19 August 1979.
 In exactly 100 appearances he scored 598 points from 276 goals, 8 drop goals and 11 tries.
 After playing his last match for the club against Hull Kingston Rovers On 9 October 1984 he joined Salford.
 He also coached at St.Helens and Warrington before returning to Rugby Union.